zyinghua/mae/README.md

-## Masked Autoencoders on the [Galaxy10_DECALs dataset](https://huggingface.co/datasets/matthieulel/galaxy10_decals) in Pytorch, extended from the original [MAE repo](https://github.com/facebookresearch/mae).
+## Masked Autoencoders for the [Galaxy10_DECALs dataset](https://huggingface.co/datasets/matthieulel/galaxy10_decals) in Pytorch, extended from the original [MAE repo](https://github.com/facebookresearch/mae).

 ## This is a brief introduction of the scripts for reproducing the results and ablations.
 Please firstly ensure you have the right environmental setup for the original [MAE repo](https://github.com/facebookresearch/mae).